xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 ```

 ## The problem
-Suppose that you are following the repository pattern and you want to expose a paged list of entities from a service source.
+Suppose that you are following the Repository Pattern and you want to expose a paged entity list from a service source.
 In that case, your repository should implement a method which returns a `Listing` of that entities.
 I'll give you an example.
 Suppose that you have an app which lists the GitHub users whose usernames contain a specific word.